estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D34
+iOS and Swift.
+Reviewing a few concepts that I obviously did not completely understand.

 ### R1D33
 iOS and Swift.
 Feel like I’m just stumbling about in Xcode today.
 I think tomorrow I’ll set aside some time to review what I’ve been learning lately and see if that helps.